sg47/SkuareView/README.md

 Compilation instructions are specified within the makefile.

-This is currently a very brief instruction on what modificaitons need to be made to the Kakadu Library and Kakadu Apps in order for SkuareView-NGAS-plugin to compile.
+This is currently a very brief instruction on what modificaitons WERE made to the Kakadu Library and Kakadu Apps in order for SkuareView-NGAS-plugin to compile.
 They assume an understanding of the software.
 ==============================================================================